hpl002/Masters_Public/readme.md

 ### Related works
 ##### Automated simulation and verification of process models discovered by process mining
- Highly relevant and similar aims.
-Can partly be used as the foundations for this project.

-"..it is evident that, relative to process discovery, there are still far fewer techniques and tools for analysis of process models and process repair."

-Method:
+Highly relevant paper with similar aims and method.
+Showcases a method with formal foundations, and has also contributed with many useful resources.
+The method presented in this paper partly the foundation of my project.

-   *The proposed method is composed of data preparation, process discovery, analysis and repair of the discovered process model.*
+Presents a method that is composed of data preparation, process discovery, analysis and repair of the discovered process model.

+*The main contribution of this paper is our approach for automated analysis of discovered process models based on model checking.* The automated model checking tecnique is comprised of a series of scripts that translate the process model from dot format to Promela (Process meta language).
+The dot format is a specification used for model visualization in Graphviz^2.
+The promela model is then run in the Spin model checker.
+Spin can run random simulations of the process model or perform a verification of the process model by exploring all the possible execution paths.

 Process synthesis is based on a inductive machine learning algorithm using the *libalf* library.
 Based on the *finite automata theory*.
 Process discovery is implemented using an adaptation of the *k-tail algorithm / Biermann's algorithm*.

 Model checking is then used to analyse and evaluate the process model.
 A verification model is built from the discovered process model, which can be simulated and formally checked for specification performance using the *spin model checker*.
 Process analysis is then used to refine and repair the discovered process model.